Public Campaign as a Design Process

 We reviewed the ideas with internal stakeholders (campaigners, fundraisers, digital team) and prioritized those with the highest potential

-4. Prototype and Test
+4. Prototype

-A petition addressed to Mayor Sobyanin
+A petition addressed to Mayor of Moscow

 Clear call-to-action to stop the current redevelopment plans